-- attend Programme Representative induction; - complete Programme Representative training courses; - communicate the views of their student group to academic and managerial staff at the School; - actively discuss the positive aspects of the course along with areas in need of improvement; - attend meetings, e.g., Staff-Student consultative meetings and Programme Committee meetings, focus groups meetings, other School's committees External Examiner visits organised by the school.
+- attend induction; - complete training courses; - communicate the views of their student group to academic and managerial staff at the School; - actively discuss the positive aspects of the course along with areas in need of improvement; - attend meetings, e.g., Programme Committee meetings, Student Senate meetings, EDI Committee, Academic Board, Quality Committee, LTA Committee, focus groups meetings, other School's committees External Examiner visits organised by the school.
 These meetings allow representatives to speak directly to staff and take an active part in shaping the future of their study programme; - communicate decisions made at these meetings with the students you represent; - communicate to students the importance of suggesting and highlighting possible improvements; - guide students in understanding the value of programmes and education they are receiving.